whoisltd/my-second-brain/docs/english/red-level/lesson-twenty-four.md

 He wasn't used to being in prison at first, but he get used to it after living there for a few years.

 She's very rich.
-She;s used to going to parties and having other people do work for her.
+She's used to going to parties and having other people do work for her.

 They're used to living in a cold state like Minnesota.
 In fact, they love it!